Distinguishing Imitation Error from Intrinsic Motion Learning Difficulty: Applications

 \section{Applications}

-MDS has proven to be a powerful tool for in-depth evaluation of imitation learning policies, owing to its difficulty-aware nature.
-Nevertheless, beyond assessing model performance across motions of varying difficulty and deriving insightful metrics (e.g., MID and DSJE), MDS holds significant potential for broader applications, including: \begin{enumerate} \item {\it Difficulty-guided curriculum learning}: Simpler motions (those with lower MDS scores) are easier to learn and can be used in early training stages, with progressively higher-difficulty actions introduced later to improve learning efficiency and robustness. \item {\it Generalization to other humanoid robots.} \item {\it Detection of flawed motions in mocap datasets}: Many motion capture (mocap) systems produce noisy or physically implausible data, especially when sourced from video or IMU-based systems~\cite{mu2025stablemotiontrainingmotioncleanup,10.1145/3730937,albanis2023noiseinbiasoutbalancedrealtime}.
-These flawed motions can be detected using MDS, as unusually high MDS values may indicate corrupted or unrealistic motions (e.g., unnatural body contortions that violate physical constraints). \end{enumerate} Preliminary results of these applications are shown below.
+TVS has proven to be a powerful tool for in-depth evaluation of imitation learning policies, owing to its difficulty-aware nature.
+Nevertheless, beyond assessing model performance across motions of varying difficulty and deriving insightful metrics (e.g., MID and DSJE), TVS holds significant potential for broader applications, including: \begin{enumerate} \item {\it Difficulty-guided curriculum learning}: Simpler motions (those with lower TVS scores) are easier to learn and can be used in early training stages, with progressively higher-difficulty actions introduced later to improve learning efficiency and robustness. \item {\it Generalization to other humanoid robots.} \item {\it Detection of flawed motions in mocap datasets}: Many motion capture (mocap) systems produce noisy or physically implausible data, especially when sourced from video or IMU-based systems~\cite{mu2025stablemotiontrainingmotioncleanup,10.1145/3730937,albanis2023noise}.
+These flawed motions can be detected using TVS, as unusually high TVS values may indicate corrupted or unrealistic motions (e.g., unnatural body contortions that violate physical constraints). \end{enumerate} Preliminary results of these applications are shown below.